ConnorDonegan/connordonegan.github.io/research.markdown

 <a href="{{ site.url }}/2020/01/09/rhs-esf">**Bayesian spatial filtering**</a>

-This project proposes and extensively evaluates a Bayesian method for spatial regression using eigenvector spatial filtering (ESF) and Piironen and Vehtari’s (2017) regularized horseshoe (RHS) prior.
+This project proposes and evaluates a Bayesian method for spatial regression using eigenvector spatial filtering (ESF) and Piironen and Vehtari’s (2017) regularized horseshoe (RHS) prior.
 A demonstration analysis of 2016 U.S. Presidential election results in Ohio further highlights the advantages of estimating spatial models using the Stan probabilistic programming language.

 <a href="{{ site.url }}/2019/11/09/convict-leasing">**Florida's convict leasing program, 1877-1919**</a>